teapython/OpenCV/README.md

 # Virtual Makeup - Apply Lipstick

-This is a demonstration of how to use OpenCV and Dlib to apply lipstick to a face image, also a project for my online OpenCV course: Computer Vision II.
+This is a demonstration of how to use OpenCV and Dlib to apply lipstick to a face image, also a project for my attended online OpenCV course: Computer Vision II.
 Simple but fun!

 ## The Core Idea